gailmcconnell/PerfectlyAverage/README.md

 # PerfectlyAverage
-Optimising averaging in laser scanning microscopy
+A classical software method to determine the optimal number of frames for averaging in laser scanning fluorescence microscopy.